Yeezuzz/CMSC-133-Final-Project/README.md

 I learned the importance of system design and planning things out, as well as considering ahead of time how classes will interact.
 If this was a group project, I would've been absolutely cooked.
 I will put more effort into designing before creating next time.
 At least I didn't start vibe coding?
 The mess is all mine!

+# Debugging

+Tested invalid input at all stages!
+Checked for any neverending loops or memory leaks!
+Ran several test games, checking boss behavior and testing different player inputs.
+Game seems to perform as expected.

 # Other
 Might put a demo video after dinner... maybe.
 If you see this assume I didn't.
 I swear it works on my end!!